-NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
-Orange flame will also be present.
+▲ WARNING: You must operate this fireplace with the fireplace screen in place.
+Make sure fireplace screen is installed before running fireplace.
+NOTICE: During initial operation of new fireplace, burning logs will give off a paper-burning smell.
 Open damper or window to vent smell.
 This will only last a few hours.